OpenMV Cam M4 V1

 - Video Recording

-- You can use the OpenMV Cam to record up to 320x240 RGB565 (or 320x240 Grayscale) MJPEG video or GIF images.
+- You can use the OpenMV Cam to record up to 320x240 Grayscale/RGB565 MJPEG video or GIF images (or RAW video).
 You directly control how each frame of video is recorded in your Python script and have total control on how video recording starts and finishes.
 And, like capturing images, you can preform machine vision functions and/or draw on video frames before saving them.

 Finally, all the above features can be mixed and matched in your own custom application along with I/O pin control to talk to the real world.

 Schematic & Datasheets

 - OpenMV Cam Schematic (.pdf)

 - Main Regulator Datasheet: BD33IAWEFJ (.pdf)

 - Camera Regulator Datasheet: ADP121 (.pdf)

 w/ Single Precision FPU

 |RAM Layout||64KB .DATA/.BSS/Heap/Stack